The members of Heaven's Gate were not of this world and it took a mass suicide to descend their human bodies and enter a higher level.

 In 1975, they gave a presentation about Heaven’s Gate in Oregon.
 A group called the Human Individual Metamorphosis who supported the presentation created a flyer that read UFO’s in big letters on the top, but underneath read, “Not a discussion of UFO sightings or phenomena.”

-The flyer provided two paragraphs of information on Heaven’s Gate, which began,”two individuals say they were sent from the level above human, and will return to that level in a space ship (UFO) within the next few months.”
-At the bottom, it gave the date, time and place as Sep.
-14, 2 p.m. at the Bayshore Inn in Waldport, Ore.
+The flyer provided two paragraphs of information on Heaven’s Gate that began,”two individuals say they were sent from the level above human, and will return to that level in a space ship (UFO) within the next few months.”
+At the bottom, it gave the date, time and place as September 14, 2 p.m. at the Bayshore Inn in Waldport, Oregon.

 Based off the poster, over 200 people attended the event.